Nadhim Zahawi: Parliamentary career

+Zahawi was again re-elected at the 2019 general election, with a decreased vote share of 60.6% and a decreased majority of 19,972.

 In October 2020, Zahawi was accused by Labour MP Tulip Siddiq of misleadingly suggesting that research from a holiday food and activities club pilot scheme had shown parents "actually prefer to pay a modest amount, £1 or £2", instead of receiving free school meals, in a debate over extending free school meals during school holidays.

+On 1 April 2023, he was re-selected for Stratford Upon Avon at the 2024 general election.
+On 9 May 2024, Zahawi announced his retirement at the next election.

 COVID-19 Vaccines Minister

-He became the first Parliamentary Under-Secretary of State for COVID-19 Vaccine Deployment in November 2020.
+Zahawi became the first Parliamentary Under-Secretary of State for COVID-19 Vaccine Deployment in November 2020.
 In December 2020, Zahawi stated that over 137,000 people in the UK had received a coronavirus vaccine in the first week of the UK's vaccination programme, with Zahawi describing it as a "really good start".
 A 90-year-old woman from the UK became the first person in the world to be given the Pfizer COVID-19 vaccine on 8 December 2020.
 On 14 February 2021, Zahawi said that at least 15 million people in the UK had had their first COVID-19 vaccine.
 In January 2022, after he had left this role, Zahawi tested positive for COVID-19.

 In February 2021, Zahawi said there were no plans to introduce vaccine passports to travel abroad, describing them as "discriminatory".
 He said people could talk to their doctor if they needed written evidence to travel.
 In July 2021, the government announced plans to introduce domestic COVID-19 vaccine passports from September as a condition of entry to nightclubs and some other venues with large crowds.